How do drinks impact allergic rhinitis symptoms?

 Instead of opting for these things, allergic rhinitis sufferers should choose foods low in histamine such as fresh fruit and vegetables.
 You can, of course, incorporate these things into a meal like a stir fry or a vegetable stew.
 However, a smoothie provides you with a healthy snack for any time of the day should you feel your body would benefit from the low levels of histamine this kind of drink contains.

-When making your smoothie though, remember to stay clear of milk and yogurt as, not only are they high in histamine, they’ve been shown to make mucus thicker.
+When making your smoothie though, remember to stay clear of milk and yogurt as, not only are they high in histamine, they may make mucus thicker.
 As congestion is a common and troublesome symptom of allergic rhinitis, these dairy products would only make the problem worse.

 There are so many smoothie recipes to choose from but why not try our nutritious Hayfever Blasting Smoothie or our tasty pineapple smoothie?
 Both of these are rich in vitamin C and are packed full of natural antihistamines to help your allergic rhinitis symptoms.

 The production of histamine can cause swelling as the body attempts to wash out allergens.
 This swelling extends to the nasal passages which reduces airflow and causes the recognisable problem of congestion.

-So, to address this issue you may find peppermint tea beneficial as this acts as a decongestant - it thins mucus to allow it to flow more easily from the nose.
+So, to address this issue you may find peppermint tea beneficial as this acts as a decongestant - it thins mucus to allow it to flow more easily from the nose.5

 Peppermint teas, and all the hot drinks I’ve mentioned so far, produce steam which can also beneficial for allergic rhinitis sufferers.
 That’s because steam contains heat and moisture which can loosen mucus to ease congestion.

 A natural peppermint tea containing 100% peppermint tea leaves is best so why not try Dragonfly’s Pure Peppermint tea which has just that?